ondelad/Virtual-Office-Environment-Setup/README.md

 4. Click **Finish** to create the new user account.

-Continue the process until all four users have been created.
+Continue the process until all three users have been created.

 By following these steps, you will have created four normal user accounts in Active Directory.
 These users can now log in to the domain with their respective credentials.